How Holger Seim Scaled Blinkist from 0 to 1 Million Users in 4 Years

 People are more willing to pay for mobile subscription services.

-It is normal to have music or video subscriptions which also works in our favour.
+It is normal to have music or video subscriptions which also works in our favor.

 We see that informal mobile learning apps are gaining more attention, attracting wider audiences.

 Last but not the least, there is an increase in audio adoption with the boom of podcasts.